Cu7ious/holberton-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles			 // displays current directory contents in a long format 4-listmorefiles 		 // displays current directory contents in a long format, including hidden files 5-listfilesdigitonly		 // displays current directory contents with numeric user and group IDs 6-firstdirectory 		 // creates a directory named holberton in the /tmp/ directory 7-movethatfile 			 // Moves the file betty from /tmp/ to /tmp/holberton
+3-listfiles			 // displays current directory contents in a long format 4-listmorefiles 		 // displays current directory contents in a long format, including hidden files 5-listfilesdigitonly		 // displays current directory contents with numeric user and group IDs 6-firstdirectory 		 // creates a directory named `holberton` in the /tmp/ directory 7-movethatfile 			 // moves the file `betty` from /tmp/ to /tmp/holberton 8-firstdelete 			 // deletes the file `betty` from /tmp/holberton
 ```